 What and when you eat before Pilates depends on personal factors and your workout intensity.
 As a general rule, avoid hard-to-digest foods as your class approaches to ensure you’re comfortable throughout.

 Author’s tip: If you struggle with time constraints or pre-workout meal ideas, consider opening a HelloFresh account.
-The meal delivery service has over 100 meals and market items on its weekly menu.
-And many of them meet the needs of fitness enthusiasts.
+The meal delivery service has over 100 meals and market items on its weekly menu and many of them meet the needs of fitness enthusiasts.
 For more details, check out my colleague's tried-and-tested review.

 The foods you eat between Pilates sessions should match your fitness goals and body type.
 But your diet should consist of well-balanced meals, to prepare you for your next workout and support muscle building.
 Focus on nutrient-dense and whole foods to optimize your results.